 To do this, you’ll need the right tools.
 A traditional LMS or LXP will take you only so far.
 You need an integrated learning platform that’s nimble, people-centric, and distributed.

-We’ve built a learning platform that combines the power of a modern learning platform withcollaborative learning.
-It can be used as a standalone learning system or in addition to your existing LMS.
+Our learning platform can be used standalone to train internal employees and external audiences, or integrated with an HCM suite to bring collaborative learning to all of your learners.
 It lets everyone play a part in your company's learning culture and encourages every employee to actively build their skills and share with others.

 For years, we’ve been advocating collaborative learning as a way to transform organizational culture.
 Now, we believe that we are on the cusp of a collaborative learning revolution.
 The way we work, communicate, and learn is changing fast, and it’s changing for good.
 If you fall behind now, you risk being disrupted by your competition.